bhavya2-testing/linux-server-build-lab/notes/commands-used.md

 - Verify the page using curl localhost.

 ### Commands Used
-`systemctl status nginx` - Will tell the status of the service
+`systemctl status nginx` - Will tell the status of the service(if not installed ,says service not found)

 `sudo apt upgrade` - Updates the local package index with the latest package information

 `sudo apt install nginx` - Downloads and installs a specific software package by name.

 `systemctl start nginx` - Starts the nginx service

+`systemctk is-enabled nginx` - Confirms if Nginx to enabled to automatically start on boot.

 `systemctl status nginx` - Provide information about service with status and other details